"

 3. They also see that the other company has posted an attractive photo beside their description, so the employee downloads that and puts it on their website also.

-The first and last points are especially important: you can be penalized for (1) sloppy research that results in accidental plagiarism such as copying text from the internet but not identifying the source, forgetting where the text came from, then putting it in your assignment anyway in the final rush to get it done.
-Likewise, you can be penalized for casually dragging and dropping a photo from the internet into a PowerPoint presentation without crediting the source because putting your name on that presentation implies that you generated all the content, including that image, when in fact you just stole it.
-You can also be penalized for (2) providing a classmate with your work for the purposes of plagiarizing.
+1. You can be penalized for sloppy research that results in accidental plagiarism such as copying text from the internet or AI but not identifying the source, forgetting where the text came from, then putting it in your assignment anyway in the final rush to get it done.
+Likewise, you can be penalized for casually dragging and dropping a photo from the internet into a PowerPoint presentation or inserting one from an image bank without crediting the source because putting your name on that presentation implies that you generated all the content, including that image, when in fact you just took it.
+Besides text and images, the above-cited policy document’s extended definition of plagiarism says that it applies to ideas, documents, and media of all kinds (pp. 13-14).

 Students who think they’re too clever to get caught plagiarizing may not realize that plagiarism in anything they submit electronically is easily exposed by sophisticated plagiarism-detection software and other techniques.
-Most instructors use apps like Turnitin (built into the BrightSpace LMS) that produce originality reports showing the percentage of assignment content copied from sources found either on the public internet or in a global database of student-submitted assignments.
+Most instructors use apps like Turnitin (built into the Brightspace LMS) that produce originality reports showing the percentage of assignment content copied from sources found either on the public internet or in a global database of student-submitted assignments.
 That way, assignments borrowed or bought from someone who’s submitted the same or similar will also be flagged.
 For instance, the software would alert the instructor of common plagiarism scenarios, such as when:

-• One of them started working on it the night before it was due and got their classmate friend to send them their assignment draft, which the cheating student changed slightly to make it look different; it will still be 90% the same, which is enough for the instructor to give both a zero and require that they meet after class to discuss who did what.
+• One of them started working on it the night before it was due and got their classmate friend to send them their assignment draft, which the cheating student changed slightly to make it look different; it will still be 90% the same, which is enough for the instructor to give both students a zero and require that they meet after class to discuss who did what.
 Remember that supplying someone with materials for the purpose of plagiarism is also a punishable offense.

 • They worked on the assignment together, even though it was designated an individual assignment only, but each changed a few details here and there at the end to make the submissions look different.

 • A student submits an assignment that was previously submitted by another student in another class at the same time or in the past, at a different school, or even on the other side of the planet (either way, they’re all in the global database).
 This includes assignments posted to the open internet on crowdsourced websites such as Course Hero or Chegg that give students access to other students’ completed assignments and exam material in exchange for their own completed assignments or a subscription fee.
 Besides requiring students to commit truly illegal acts of copyright violation for which they can be sued (Flaherty, 2022), using Course Hero and similar sites is just a bad idea because the sort of students who post their assignment work to it because they’re looking for an assignment to copy do shoddy work.
-Copying such work leads not only to a poor grade but also to academic discipline (plus a permanent stain on the student’s record) and little-to-no learning to show for it.
+Copying such work leads not only to a poor grade but also to academic discipline (plus a permanent stain on the student’s record) and little-to-no learning to show for it besides realizing it was a bad move.

 Other techniques allow instructors to track down uncited media just as professional photographers or stock photography vendors like Getty Images use digital watermarks or reverse image searches to find unpermitted uses of their copyrighted material.